rjsalamanca/ppl-tracker/README.md

    [X] Accepts Number
    [X] Breaks on first value not a number
 [] Ability to create a routine without sets
-[IP] INSERT ISSUE BUG
+[X] INSERT ISSUE BUG
    [X] Bug caused by async await.
-Removed async and now using .then to solve issue [] Rest Days have no exercise sets, error on back end needs fixing.
+Removed async and now using .then to solve issue [X] Rest Days have no exercise sets, error on back end needs fixing.
    - Inserting of days are not in order.
 Rework of insertions need to be sequential according to the day.
-[] Start button on rest days
+[X] Start button on rest days

 ************
 * STYLING: *